limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 %>
 {% endhighlight %}

-I'm able to run `ps faux` and notice that `sshd` is running.
-I also see that `ufw`, a firewall, is running based on what's in `/etc/ufw/ufw.conf`.
+I'm able to run `ps faux` and notice that `sshd` is running. `ufw`, a firewall, is also running based on what's in `/etc/ufw/ufw.conf`.

 ```
 # ./cat.sh /etc/ufw/ufw.conf